- Become a Lawyer

 -

 The course includes Inuit, First Nations and Métis stories from coast to coast to coast.
 All course content has been vetted by First Nations, Inuit and Métis advisors and an Indigenous lawyer.
-The course addresses various Truth and Reconciliation Commission’s (TRC) Calls to Action, in particular, #27 which calls upon Canadian law societies to ensure all lawyers have received appropriate cultural competency training, “which includes the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal – Crown relations.
+The course addresses various Truth and Reconciliation Commission’s (TRC) Calls to Action, in particular, #27 which calls upon Canadian law societies to ensure all lawyers have received appropriate cultural competency education, “which includes the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal – Crown relations.
 This will require skills-based training in intercultural competency, conflict resolution, human rights, and anti-racism.”

 The Path is well-regarded across Canada and has the endorsement of the Canadian Bar Association (CBA).